Indicators of species abundance in England

 Pre-smoothing

 Following advice from the Biodiversity Expert Panel, we applied a separate smoothing step to the species abundance indices before creating the composite index (indicator) with the Freeman method.
-The decision to implement this extra smoothing step pre-smoothing was also partly driven by the cross-validation testing which showed an increase in within-dataset predictive accuracy of the Freeman method when applied to a pre-smoothed dataset compared to an unsmoothed dataset.
+The decision to implement this extra pre-smoothing step was also partly driven by the cross-validation testing which showed an increase in within-dataset predictive accuracy of the Freeman method when applied to a pre-smoothed dataset compared to an unsmoothed dataset.
 However, following several rounds of feedback it has become apparent that such an approach to assessing predictive accuracy contains several caveats and limitations which are discussed below.
 Furthermore, other departures from the original implementation of the Freeman method, and consequences thereof, are discussed below.

-Firstly, the Freeman method was specifically designed to accommodate unsmoothed input data and any associated short-term variation.
+First, the Freeman method was specifically designed to accommodate unsmoothed input data and any associated short-term variation.
 Second, the Freeman method is structured to account for the fact that input data provide an imperfect representation of the true underlying state (abundance per year), meaning that individual species-year index values are supplied alongside an estimate of uncertainty (available here for most species from the given input datasets).
 This uncertainty is then propagated to the final indicator produced by the Freeman method.
 Note that the current indicator production method departs from both of these original strengths of the Freeman method.
 The impact of ignoring the species-specific uncertainty is discussed in the ‘Model specifics’ section in the Technical annex, while the impact of pre-smoothing is discussed in the following paragraph.

 By design the Freeman method contains two forms of ‘smoothing’.
-Firstly, growth rates (that is species year to year change) are assumed to follow a log normal distribution parameterised by the data, where the impact of outliers is reduced as they are pulled towards the mean growth rate across species.
-Secondly, the Freeman method applies spline-based smoothing at the community (indicator) level which is specifically designed to smooth short-term fluctuations, meaning the indicator better represents the long-term direction of change.
+First, growth rates (that is species year to year change) are assumed to follow a log normal distribution parameterised by the data, where the impact of outliers is reduced as they are pulled towards the mean growth rate across species.
+Second, the Freeman method applies spline-based smoothing at the community (indicator) level which is specifically designed to smooth short-term fluctuations, meaning the indicator better represents the long-term direction of change.
 These inbuilt smoothing approaches mean that any additional pre-smoothing of the input data should be superfluous.

 Statistically accounting for missing data